 The bokashi method was practiced largely without change.
 That was until Japanese Professor Teruo Higa’s led to the discovery of the proper technique and ratio of microbes that was most efficient for producing pickling-like results for food scraps.

 Today, you can use a bokashi bucket to efficiently make your own fermented compost scraps.
-Most commercially produced buckets have a false bottom floor for keeping the moisture (called leachate) away from the food scraps.
-Some even have a spigot for draining the leachate away.
+Most commercially produced buckets have a spigot to drain the moisture (called leachate) away from the food scraps.
 This makes it easier to get the conditions exactly right in order to have the highest quality end result.

 How It Works